 We are required to test goodwill for impairment annually or more frequently, whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
 We annually test goodwill impairment during the third quarter.
 Goodwill represents the excess purchase price over the fair value of assets acquired in connection with our acquisitions.
 We continually assess whether any indicators of impairment exist, which requires a significant amount of judgment.
 Such indicators may include a sustained significant decline in our share price and market capitalization; a decline in our expected future cash flows; a significant adverse change in legal factors or in the business climate; unanticipated competition; overall weaknesses in our industry; and slower growth rates.
 Adverse changes in these factors could have a significant impact on the recoverability of goodwill and could have a material impact on our consolidated financial statements.
 The Company has the option to first assess qualitative factors such as current performance and overall economic conditions to determine whether or not it is necessary to perform a quantitative goodwill impairment test.
 If we choose that option, then we would not be required to perform a quantitative goodwill impairment test unless we determine that, based on a qualitative assessment, it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 If we determine that it is more likely than not, or if we choose not to perform a qualitative assessment, we then proceed with the quantitative assessment.
 Under the quantitative test, if the fair value of a reporting unit exceeds its carrying amount, then goodwill of the reporting unit is considered to not be impaired.
 If the carrying amount of the reporting unit exceeds its fair value, then an impairment loss is recognized in an amount equal to the excess, up to the value of the goodwill.
-During the third quarter of 2017, we completed our goodwill impairment testing by performing a quantitative assessment.
+During the third quarter of 2018, we completed our goodwill impairment testing by performing a quantitative assessment.
 Based on the results of this test, no impairment loss was recognized.
+We estimate that a 10% decrease in the fair value of our reporting units would not have caused an impairment loss to be recognized.